In which the failure happens long before the machine gets involved.

 I don't know what those rhythms look like yet for agent collaboration.
 We're early.
 The tools are changing faster than the practices around them.
 But I suspect the answer has less to do with better prompts and more to do with steadier attention.
 The kind that treats delegation as something you stay with rather than something you hand off.

-For now, the machine does exactly what I asked of it.
-The cursor blinks.
-The output waits.
-I'm still learning what I meant.
+For now, the machine does exactly what I ask of it.
+The cursor blinks, the output waits, and the gap between what I meant and what I said is exactly as wide as I left it.